quiltdata/quiltcore/ALGEBRA.md

 This means that Domains "pull" Objects from other domains, rather than "push" data into them.
 Pull is stricter than mere "install", because it includes copying over Manifests.

-Note: stricly speaking, the Namespace does the pulling on behalf of the Domain.

-A "fully-relaxed pull" involves three steps:

-1. Shallow-copying the "unrelaxed" source Manifest to the destination Domain's "remotes" (dir/stage)
-2. Deep-copying all the source Manifest's physical keys to the destination Domain's "store"
-3. Creating a "relaxed" Manifest using the "homed" physical keys, and storing it under "packages" (dir/manifests)

-There can also be partial pulls, which only copy over specific physical keys.
-For example, the default policy should probably be "scheme-relaxed", where it only copies over physical keys from different schemes (eg, S3 vs local).
-[This may be tricky to implement generally, but is easy for just S3.]

 ### Relaxation

-"Relaxation" is the process of rewriting a "source" Manifest to point to "local" Keys (including copying over any necessary contents) without changing the hash, for some definition of "local".

 - Domains are Registries that are
   a) associated with a specific DataStore and